projectara/greybus-spec/source/special.rst

    that section if the appropriate CPort is connected and used for Greybus communication.

    The SVC shall detect the new value of MAILBOX.
+The SVC shall then attempt to clear the mailbox attribute by setting its value to zero, setting MAILBOX to MAILBOX_NONE as a result.
+If the SVC is unable to do so, the results are undefined.

-The resume sequence has succeeded.
+   Otherwise, the resume sequence has succeeded.
 The SVC shall signal this success to the AP in the response to this request as described below.

 6. The resume sequence is now complete, and has succeeded or failed.
    The SVC shall signal completion and either success or failure to